Tabling Fair

 2. LGBQ+ and BIPOC-specific groups

 3. Trans-owned small businesses; and services that serve 2STGD people.
-We especially encourage tabling applications from groups focusing on health + wellness, mental health, and harm reduction resources used by + relevant to 2STGD people; public education campaigns; and booths directed at 2STGD youth and elders.
+We especially encourage tabling applications from groups focusing on health + wellness, mental health, and harm reduction resources used by + relevant to 2STGD people; public education campaigns; and booths focused on 2STGD youth and elders.Â

 FAQ: What if I don't fit into any of those groups?

 Organizations and groups that do not fall into the above categories may still register for a table, but please be aware that (1) Registration does not guarantee a table (unless you register as a sponsor), and (2) We reserve the right to decide who we welcome into our space.
-In particular, cis people who are allies are asked to recognize the autonomy of our community to make the choices about what resources, organizations, and groups take up space at our event (Trans Pride Seattle).
+In particular, cis people who are allies are asked to recognize the autonomy of our community to make the choices about what resources, organizations, and groups take up space at our event: Trans Pride Seattle.
 One of the biggest critiques that we have held of other pride events is the pinkwashing that occurs as corporations, cis-led organizations, and allies have increasingly taken over queer and Trans spaces.

 Lavender Rights Project’s table at Trans Pride Seattle 2024.
 Photo by Mel Ponder.